| Why Eat Raw Cultured Dairy Products? 80% or more of your immune system is contained in your gastrointestinal

 yogurt is heat-processed following the culturing process,

+the bacteria are killed, and no longer effective.
 Different kinds of cultured dairy products are made with

 different cultures, and provide different probiotic strains.